product-noob/product-noob.github.io/_posts/2022-03-22-Building Mini Apps.md

 ## Why we needed Mini Apps?

 In our journey to become a **[Superapp](https://princejain.me/2020/02/15/Apps-and-SuperApps.html)** it was essential for Paytm to develop a technology solution which allowed us to de-bundle non-core flows and serve them in real-time only when needed.
-The idea was that most users don’t need or use all our offerings at all times and it makes sense to serve some non-core flows dynamically via a hybrid approach.
+The idea was that most users don’t need or use all our offerings at all times and it makes sense to serve most non-core flows dynamically via a hybrid approach.
 Also for many flows there are no visible advantages of increasing the app size for non essential flows when not all users would be using those extra features and increasing bundle size might negatively affect **[app install conversion](https://medium.com/googleplaydev/shrinking-apks-growing-installs-5d3fcba23ce2).**

 Serving apps dynamically had many other advantages than just reducing app size:

 -   **Instant Adoption:** Any new feature launched on the Mini Apps platform is available instantly to all users.
 By just a config change at backend all our users can use the newer flows in their Paytm app (without requiring an app upgrade).
 -   **Quicker Iterations:** It give businesses the flexibility to iterate quickly since any required change could be rolled out directly on the web app.
--   **Easier Development:** Typically web based apps require significantly lesser development effort: since you have to only develop once for both platforms, technology is relatively more mature and stable and its cheaper from resourcing POV.
+-   **Easier Development:** Typically web based apps require significantly lesser development effort: since you have to only develop once for both platforms, technology is relatively more mature, open-source, stable and is cheaper from resourcing POV.
 -   **Cheaper Maintenance:** Being based on web based frameworks allows mini apps’ codebase to be same across iOS and Android.
 It solves a big pain point of ensuring feature parity and code maintenance.

 There was another major angle to why we needed this platform, infact the very reason we built the platform for: **Merchant Mini Apps!** (the benefits for our internal verticals was something we realised eventually!)